frederick0329/Citations-Count/CV/ECCV2014/README.md

 - [ ] Photo Uncrop	6
 - [ ] Progressive Mode-Seeking On Graphs For Sparse Feature Matching	6
 - [ ] Semantic Aware Video Transcription Using Random Forest Classifiers	6
+- [ ] Numerical Inversion Of Srnfs For Efficient Elastic Shape Analysis Of Star-Shaped Objects	6
 - [ ] Foreground Consistent Human Pose Estimation Using Branch And Bound	6
 - [ ] A Closer Look At Context: From Coxels To The Contextual Emergence Of Object Saliency	6
 - [ ] Towards Transparent Systems: Semantic Characterization Of Failure Modes	5